AUTO ID IN PRODUCTION AND LOGISTICS

 Assessment methods and criteria

-The test will be passed if it achieves a score of at least 18 points.
-The award (cum laude) is made if the highest score is reached in each evaluation area.
+The test is passed if it reaches a score of at least 18 points.